 Upon admission to the doctoral program, students will be advised by the Doctoral Program Committee Chair.
 The Doctoral Program Committee Chair will assist the student with course selection and program questions for the first and second semester.
-The office of Graduate Studies at UNO requires that student establish a Program Committee and establish a course plan no later than the end of the second semester in the doctoral program.
+The office of Graduate Studies at UNO requires that students establish a Program Committee and establish a course plan no later than the end of the second semester in the doctoral program.
 It is the responsibility of the Program Committee members to address student questions regarding course selection and other issues pertaining to matriculation through the SCCJ Doctoral Program.
+Reporting requirements are also summarized in Appendix C.

 For students on Graduate Assistantships, the student's Program Committee is comprised of the Doctoral Program Committee Chair and the UNO SCCJ faculty member to which the student is assigned to for their Graduate Assistantship.
 A student's Program Committee is formally established with the completion of the Doctoral Program Committee and Course Plan form.
-The form must be approved by the student's Program Committee and must be forwarded to the Dean of Graduate Studies for approval before the Program Committee is considered officially constituted.
+The form must be reviewed and signed by the Doctoral Program Committee Chair before being forwarded to the Dean of Graduate Studies for approval.
+The Program Committee is considered officially constituted when approved by Graduate Studies.

 The Doctoral Program Committee and Course Plan form also requires that students specify up to 30 transfer credits from their Master's Degree that will count towards their Doctoral Degree.
 These credits are specified on the first page of the Doctoral Program Committee and Course Plan form.
-When students are entering the program with a master's degree from another university (or a master's degree from another UNO program) they may be asked to provide copies of course syllabito facilitate this process.
+When students are entering the program with a master's degree from another university (or a master's degree from another UNO program), they may be asked to provide copies of course syllabito facilitate this process.
 Also, as part of the 30 hours, the student must demonstrate that they have completed coursework equivalent to the four required courses for the master's degree in Criminology & Criminal Justice (i.e., 8020, 8030, 8950, and 9020).

 The second page of the form specifies the remaining classes that the students have taken/will take in order to fulfill the SCCJ Doctoral Degree requirements.
 For students in their second semester, these include the classes taken in their first semester, the classes they are currently taking, and the classes that they will take to fully address the 24 credits of required classes and the 18 credits of electives that are SCCJ Doctoral Degree requirements.
-Students with graduate assistantships must be registered for a minimum of six credit hours every Fall and Spring semester.
+Students with Graduate Assistantships must be registered for a minimum of 6 credit hours every Fall and Spring semester.
 Summer registration is not necessary.
 For full-time students, all coursework must be completed within three years from the time a student's program of study is approved by the Dean for Graduate Studies.
-Once the program of study is approved, the student has eight years to complete the degree.
+Once the program of study is approved, the student has 8 years to complete the degree.